vectorgrp/sil-kit/docs/usage/demos.rst

 VIB Demos
 ======================

-This document describe the usage of the demo projects that are included with the Vector Integration Bus project and what their expected output and or results are.
+This document describes the usage of the demo projects that are included with the Vector Integration Bus project and what their expected output and or results are.
 All demo source code is located in the GIT repository in the folder Demos.